ECCE-EIC/ECCE-EIC.github.io/pages/tutorials/tutorials_example2_JLab.md

 This example is the same as [Example 2a](/tutorials_example2a.html), but given specifically for running on [JLab ifarm computer clusters](https://scicomp.jlab.org/).

+*Note the loading could be slow (few minutes) at the first execution of the day as CVMFS sync and buffer the daily builds.*

 ## Login into JLab ifarm and start Fun4All-EIC container

 ```